Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 What might this look like?
 If one is naturally blind (or; with vision problems) or deaf (or; with hearing problems), is

-the Lord saying His Body needs spiritual sight and spiritual hearing, that is, discerning and knowing that which is
+the Lord saying His body needs spiritual sight and spiritual hearing, that is, discerning and knowing that which is

 spiritual, not natural?
-If one has a disease of the foot, is the Lord saying that the Body has lost sight of its call as a
+If one has a disease of the foot, is the Lord saying that the body has lost sight of its call as a

 and He is calling for spiritual discerning and healing.

 Let us get our spiritual priorities in order.
-Isn’t it time for the true Body of Christ to be spiritually sound and strong
+Isn’t it time for the true body of Christ to be spiritually sound and strong

 and not weighed down with spiritual infirmities that manifest in the physical realm?
 Let us lay aside our self-

 absorption.
-We are all part of the Body, so let us discern what the Lord is saying about His Body in this hour.
+We are all part of the body, so let us discern what the Lord is saying about His body in this hour.
 Let us

 be a sign.
 Perhaps, just perhaps, more physical healings of individuals will occur, signifying spiritual healing of the

-Body of Christ.
-Let us judge the Body rightly.
-Let us get back on track ─ spiritual to spiritual!
+body of Christ.
+Let us judge the body rightly.
+Let us get back on track— spiritual to spiritual!